bdeployteam/bdeploy/doc/retypeuser/power/product.md

   other-application: app2/src/main/dist/app-info.yaml
 ```

-This file can be passed to the `remote-product-validation` CLI command, as well as to the `BDeployValidationTask` Gradle Task.
-More tool support will follow.
+This file can be passed to the `remote-product-validation` CLI command, as well as to the `BDeployValidationTask` Gradle task.

 # Building a Product